P.O. Box 64649

-“What!?” yelled Will, a look of puzzled perturbation on his face.
+“What!?” yelled Will.
+His mouth was open and his cheeks were raised creating a look of puzzled perturbation on his face.
 “Hetty, this is the craziest thing I’ve ever heard you say.
 Why on earth would Tulley want to harm Darby?”

 “Will, there isn’t time for me to explain the whole thing to you right now, but we’ve got to stop Darby from going across the bay!
 Darby knows why.”

-Will looked at Darby, who raised his eyebrows and returned a perplexed look.
+Will looked at Darby, who raised his eyebrows and returned the perplexed look.

 Darby looked at Hetty.
 “Hetty, my dear Hetty, I don’t know what’s gotten into you this morning, but I think you should just let Will escort you back to the house and then you should climb back into bed.”

-Hetty then went right up to Darby, who towered over, and started pounding her fists into his chest.
+Hetty then went right up to Darby, who towered over her, and started pounding her fists into his chest.
 “NO, NO, NO!”
 Hetty screamed.
 “Darby Walker, you promised me that you wouldn’t go to Walker’s Key!
 I will not allow you to go Walker’s Key!”